TBD54566975/rusty-rollercoaster/README.md

 * JS (nodeJS)
 * JS (Browser)

+# Motivation
+We're in the process of writing a lot of libs across several languages. the libs we're producing require cryptographic primitives like:
+* keygen
+* signing / verifying
+* encrypting / decrypting
+* encoding / decoding
+* hashing

+It would be nice to write the above functionality in a single language and use it in all the languages we're targeting.

 It's going to be a rollercoaster of emotions.
 Will take it one incremental step at a time.

-TODOs that come to mind are:
+# TODOs

 > [!NOTE]
 > Will move these to GitHub issues soon

-# TODOs

 ## Rust
-* write simplest possible crate that surfaces a single method _no-arg_ method: `generate_random_num`
+* write simplest possible crate that surfaces a single method: `generate_random_num(min, incl_max)`
     * uses 1 external crate: [`rand`](https://crates.io/crates/rand)
 * figure out what's needed to create Swift (iOS) bindings and dew it
 * figure out what's needed to create Kotlin (iOS) bindings and dew it